 Victims often suffer from insomnia.
-For as long as we have been married, Christina has only rarely slept through the night uninterrupted.
 For many years, she woke almost every morning at about the time that Fred used to come into her bedroom when she was a child.

 Victims have an excessive need to control their surroundings.
-Christina feels great stress when things are not in order.
-Clutter of any kind makes her feel very unsettled and she cannot relax until they are cleaned up.
+Before Christina made huge strides in her healing, she experienced great stress when things were not in order.
+Clutter of any kind made her feel very unsettled and she could not relax until they were cleaned up.
 This desire for control is likely one of the factors that prompted her long standing interest and career in interior design.
-It enables her to control her environment in a way she never could as a child.
+It enabled her to control her environment in a way she never could as a child.

 Victims make unhealthy choices in members of the opposite sex, frequently marrying Abusers.
 Nothing more needs to be said than pointing out that Christina married David.
 A choice, by the way, which was driven by an intense desire to get out of your house as quickly as possible.